Miguel Cardoso blasts officiating after Sundowns held by Kaizer Chiefs

 Don't miss out!
 Join Briefly News Sports channel on WhatsApp now!

+The defending champions were held to a 1-1 draw by the Soweto giants, a result that has breathed fresh life into the title race and comes as a delight for Orlando Pirates.

-Dropping points against Chiefs has effectively given Orlando Pirates an unexpected opportunity.
-Sundowns entered the clash five points clear at the top, aware that a victory would push them to 67 points—leaving Pirates needing a flawless run just to catch up, with Sundowns still holding a game in hand.
-Instead, they leave Pretoria with only a draw, and a title race that has suddenly tightened.
+The Brazilians entered the clash two points clear at the top of the log, aware that a victory would push them to 67 points, but they gained only a point, leaving them at 65 points with the Sea Robbers in second place with 62 points and could level them on points if they win their outstanding match.

-The game itself delivered plenty of drama.
-Chiefs went ahead in the first half courtesy of a clinical finish from Flavio Silva, giving the visitors a 1-0 lead at the interval.
-Brayan Leon equalised for Sundowns after the break, but hopes of a comeback win were dashed when Jayden Adams picked up a second yellow card and was sent off, forcing the hosts to finish the match with ten men and limiting their attacking push in the closing stages.
+The game itself delivered plenty of drama as it is expected.
+The visitors went ahead in the first half courtesy of a clinical finish from their summer signing Flavio Silva, giving the Soweto giants a 1-0 lead at the break.
+Brayan Leon, who joined the Brazilians in January, equalised for the home side after the break, but hopes of a comeback win were dashed when Jayden Adams picked up a second yellow card and was sent off, forcing the hosts to finish the match with ten men and limiting their attacking push in the closing stages.

 After the final whistle, the Portuguese tactician launched a strong critique of the officiating, referencing the physical nature of the recent clash between Pirates and Chiefs and the injuries that followed.